kowshik27/GRIP-Task01/README.md

 <li>Prediction using Unsupervised ML
 <li>Prediction using Decision Tree Algorithm
 <li>Stock Price Prediction using Historical Stock price data and Newspaper Headlines in Times Of India
+<li>Power BI dashboard for visualizing the COVID-19 Spread.